 Generally speaking, the work should be paid employment in your major area of study of at least 20 hours a week.
 Volunteer or internship positions of at least 20 hours a week in your major area of study may also be acceptable.
-Please consult.

 Can I work on-campus as a student employee during Post-Completion OPT?

-No, on campus student employee jobs are for current CMU students only.
+No. On campus student employee jobs are for current CMU students only.
 You may be employed as a staff or faculty member if the position is related to your program of study.

 Do I have to have a job during OPT?

-Maintaining valid F-1 status during Post-Completion OPT is dependant upon your maintaining employment.
+Maintaining valid F-1 status during Post-Completion OPT is dependent upon your maintaining employment.
 You are limited to a total of 90 days of unemployment during the 12 month OPT period.
-STEM students with a STEM OPT extension may accumulate up to 120 days of unemployment.
+STEM students with a STEM OPT Extension may accumulate up to 120 days of unemployment.
 Please note that you are allowed up to 10 days between the end of one job and the start of another.
 This time period is not included in the 90-day limit.

 What should I do if I cannot find a job during my period of OPT?